yokolet/new-note/algo/arrays/2022-09-21-sum-of-even-numbers-after-queries.md

 - Simulation
 date: 2022-09-21 14:16 +0900
 ---
-## Introduction
-This problem asks to save all calculation results after queries are performed.
-This means a simulation is the way to solve the problem.
-Considering the input array and queries might be very large, how to effectively calculate is a key.

 ## Problem Description
 > You are given an integer array `nums` and an array `queries` where `queries[i] = [val[i], index[i]]`.